markpbaggett/utk_hyrax_review_docs/docs/source/demo1/3_hyrax_origins.rst

 III.
-Hyrax Origins and Why I'm Looking at It and not something else
+Hyrax Origins and Why I'm Looking at It and Not Something Else
 -------------------------------------------------------------------

 For many years, the Hydra / Samvera community had two major *variants*: